 Wetlands represent natural infrastructure that plays a significant role in contributing to the rain cycle, filter sediments and pollutants, and lessening the impacts of floods and drought.
 Despite their value, wetlands continue to be degraded and disappear due to habitat loss, fragmentation, pollution and climate change.
 In Calgary, 90% of pre-settlement wetlands have been lost.
 Wetland losses significantly impact biodiversity and ecosystem services important to human well-being.
 Action is needed by all stakeholders to maintain and restore wetlands in and around the City of Calgary.

 The Parks Foundation Calgary is developing the Rotary/Mattamy Greenway Project (Greenway Project), a 138 km network of parks and pathways, encircling the City of Calgary.
 Along the pathway users will find unique amenities such as off-leash dog parks, family fitness parks, educational wetland interpretive areas, and unique play structures.
-As a sponsor of the Greenway Project, Enbridge’s amenity is the development of Call of the Wetland, a citizen science program that enables citizens to participate in environmental monitoring along the pathway system.
+As a sponsor of the Greenway Project, Enbridge's amenity was the development of Call of the Wetland, a citizen science program that enabled citizens to participate in environmental monitoring along the pathway system.

 How the Data will be used